idahogurl/vs-code-prettier-eslint/README.md

 - The [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) is not required.

 - The [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is not required.
-However, it is needed to have lint errors show while editting your file.
+However, it is needed to have lint errors show while editing your file.

 ### Install Dependencies

 1. In your project, install `eslint@6.8.0`, `prettier@1.9.1`, & `prettier-eslint:^10.1.0` as `devDependencies`
 2. Additionally install:
    - `@typescript-eslint/parser@^3.0.0` for TypeScript projects (`.ts` & `.tsx` files)
-   - `vue-eslint-parser@~7.1.0` for Vue projects. (`.vue` files)
+   - `vue-eslint-parser@~7.1.0` for Vue projects (`.vue` files)

 ### Install the Extension